aquaritic/FitPxl/README.md

 # FitPxl

+Summary:

 A gym website that you can use to track your workouts, built around a video game style and a windows 8 tile based theme.
 You can log your weight, gain xp to level up, complete quests, and log workouts with sets, reps, weight, and some notes, you can work towards keeping a streak as well, and view your last 5 logged workouts.

+Features:

+- Weight Logging
+- Leveling system
+- Quest system
+- Workout logging (Sets, reps, weight, notes)
+- Streak
+- View Last 5 logged workouts

+Coming soon features (not implemented yet):
+- Graphs to view your progression history
+- Ability to pause streak for your rest days or other reasons